PgBiel/elembic/src/fields.typ

           value-type = value.at(custom-type-key)
         }
         if kind == "literal" and typeinfo.cast == none {
+          if (
-          if value != typeinfo.data.value or value-type not in typeinfo.input or (typeinfo.data.typeinfo.check != none and not (typeinfo.data.typeinfo.check)(value)) {
+            value != typeinfo.data.value
+            or value-type not in typeinfo.input and "any" not in typeinfo.input or (typeinfo.data.typeinfo.check != none and not (typeinfo.data.typeinfo.check)(value)) ) {
             assert(false, message: field-error-prefix(pos-field.name) + types.generate-cast-error(value, typeinfo))
           }
         } else {
           if (
-            value-type not in typeinfo.input
-            or typeinfo.check != none and not (typeinfo.check)(value)
+            value-type not in typeinfo.input and "any" not in typeinfo.input or typeinfo.check != none and not (typeinfo.check)(value)
           ) {
             assert(false, message: field-error-prefix(pos-field.name) + types.generate-cast-error(value, typeinfo))